openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 Open Response Assessment Events
 ======================================

-An open response assessment is a type of assignment that may not have definitively correct or incorrect answers.
-Students review a question and submit a text response and, optionally, an image file.
-To evaluate these responses to the questions, students use an instructor-definfed scoring rubric to assess different aspects of their own and one or more other students' essays.
+In an open response assessment, students review a question and then submit a text response and, optionally, an image file.
+To evaluate their own and one or more other students' responses to the questions, students use an instructor- definfed scoring rubric.
 For more information about open response assessments, see `Creating a Peer Assessment`_.

 **Component**: Open Response Assessments